Antzed/INFO-371-image-categorization/findings.md

 ### Attempt 3

 So in order to fix this problem, we will try and use the original training data set with all the EN images and ZN images.
-But in order to maintain our training time, we will increase the strides to 2.

 So this leave us with 8442 EN and 5396 ZN training images and a total parameter of 32515842.